Alfredo González Tahuilán

 José Alfredo González Tahuilán (born 10 April 1980 in Mexico City) is a Mexican former footballer.
 He last played as a defender for Atlético San Luis.

 Career

-Gonzalez Tahuilan made his professional debut with FC America on 15 August 1999 against Toros Neza with a score of 2–0 in favor of America.
-Tahuilan has already been in several teams in the first division of Mexican soccer, such as: America, St. Louis, Detroit, Atlas and currently plays for Xoloitzcuintles of Tijuana.
-Its main virtue is the air game.
+Gonzalez Tahuilan made his professional debut with CF America on 15 August 1999 against Toros Neza with a score of 2–0 in favor of America.
+Tahuilan has played in several teams in the first division of Mexican soccer, such as: America, San Luis, Tigres UANL, Atlas, and Tijuana before retiring in San Luis.
+His biggest strength is the air game.